hipay/hipay-docs/hipay-enterprise-sdk-magento_1/05-Module-Configuration.md

 (only available for credit card and debit card payment methods)

 With the HiPay Enterprise Credit Card API integration (direct API integration), customers fill in their bank information directly on the merchants’ website.
-The module calls the HiPay Enterprise API to validate the transaction and the merchant’s website displays the transaction confirmation / refused / pending message.
+The module calls the HiPay Enterprise API to validate the transaction and the merchant’s website displays the transaction `confirmation` / `refused` / `pending` message.

 If this integration mode is selected, you are required to be compliant with the PCI Data Security Standard.
-For more information, please go to “*https://support.hipay.com/hc/en-us/articles/115001582249-PCI-DSS-Compliance-and-Validation-Guide*”.
+For more information, please go to [PCI-DSS Compliance & validation guide](https://support.hipay.com/hc/en-us/articles/115001582249-PCI-DSS-Compliance-and-Validation-Guide).

 ### HiPay Enterprise Credit Card Split Payment
 (only available for credit card and debit card payment methods)

 This integration can be used to process recurring payments and split order payments through APIs.
 It is a variant of the HiPay Enterprise Credit Card API integration.
 Therefore, you are also required to be compliant with the PCI Data Security Standard.

-Prior to activating this integration, at least one recurring profile must be created (*Please refer to section *5.6* Split payment method*).
+Prior to activating this integration, at least one recurring profile must be created (Please refer to section 5.6 Split payment method).

 ### HiPay Enterprise Credit Card Hosted Page
 (only available for credit card and debit card payment methods)